 The process of developing an MVP starts with a planning phase.
 During this phase, you will want to map out the long-term goals of the product, identify the reasoning behind its development, and the criteria which will indicate whether the product is successful or not.
 You then need to take a look at your users.
 This is where you create user personas, identify use cases, and map out the journey each user needs to undertake in order to achieve their end goal with the product.

 Once the conceptual framework is in place, it’s time to start thinking about features.
 In an MVP, features are ranked according to importance, and the most important features relate to your user map and your end business goals.
-For example, if you own a chain of coffee shops, and you would like to build an app that reduces the amount of time people wait in line for their coffee, you might be looking to implement features that allow customers to pre-order coffee online before they reach the coffee shop.
+For example, if you own a chain of coffee shops, and you would like to build an app that reduces the number of time people wait in line for their coffee, you might be looking to implement features that allow customers to pre-order coffee online before they reach the coffee shop.

 In this case, you will need several essential features: clients have to be able to pay through the app, they will have to be registered in a database, and they will need to receive a proof-of-payment on their phone, in order to redeem their order when they reach the coffee-shop.
 At this point, we’ve identified three essential features for your app.
 In order to build an MVP, we will have to break these features down even further, and perhaps only market test one or two of them, so that we can reduce costs and development time.